 I am one of the co-founders of Presentation Guru, a digital magazine for public speaking professionals.

-This post is part of a series designed to share the great content on Presentation Guru with the Manner of Speaking community.
+This post is part of a series designed to share the great content on Presentation Guru with the Manner of Speaking community. benefits of humour

 French author Victor Hugo said, “Laughter is the sun that drives winter from the human face.”
 When speaking to an audience of dozens, hundreds or thousands, the effect is amplified.
 Do not underestimate the benefits of humour.

 Used properly, humour is a powerful tool that can benefit speakers in several ways: